euleriantrail/euleriantrail/README.md

-Projects in graph matching and data analysis.
+Projects in numerical linear algebra.